Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Application to observation

 Using Monte Carlo techniques, a large sample ($N$\,=\,10$^4$) of progenitors with $M_{\rm ZAMS}$ ranging from 10 to 20\,$M_{\rm \odot}$ is generated, following the distribution described by Equation~\ref{Eq:IMF}.
 For each progenitor, we calculate its $M_{\rm Henv}$ from the $M_{\rm ZAMS}$-$M_{\rm Henv}$ relations illustrated in the upper panel of Figure~\ref{fig:statistics}.
 The resulting distributions of $M_{\rm Henv}$ for the different progenitor grids are shown in the lower panel of Figure~\ref{fig:statistics}.

-The most significant difference between the observations and the theoretical models lies in the range of $M_{\rm Henv}$.
+The most significant discrepancy between the observations and the theoretical models lies in the range of $M_{\rm Henv}$.
 An unusually large fraction ($\sim$\,60\%) of SNe II are found to have $M_{\rm Henv}$ lower than 6.8\,$M_{\rm \odot}$, the lower bound of the fiducial and \texttt{Kepler} models.
-While the strong overshoot models roughly match the lower end of the observed distribution, more than 30\% of SNe II possess $M_{\rm Henv}$ larger than the 7.2\,$M_{\rm \odot}$ upper bound predicted by these models.
-None of the progenitor model types can explain the $M_{\rm Henv}$ distribution of the SNe II sample.
+While the strong overshoot models roughly match the lower end of the observed distribution, more than 30\% of SNe II have $M_{\rm Henv}$ exceeding the 7.2\,$M_{\rm \odot}$ upper bound predicted by these models.
+None of the progenitor model types can fully explain the $M_{\rm Henv}$ distribution of the SNe II sample.

+However, if we consider the uncertainty in $M_{\rm Henv}$ measurement, typically around 1.2\,$M_{\rm \odot}$, and randomly assign it to the \texttt{Kepler} models, the distribution of $M_{\rm Henv}$ can be described by a Gaussian function peaking at 8.25\,$M_{\rm \odot}$, as shown in Figure~\ref{fig:mhenv_hist}.
+Although the central value is offset approximately by 0.7\,$M_{\rm \odot}$, considering the uncertainties in the mass-loss rate driven by RSG wind, the $M_{\rm Henv}$ distribution predicted by \texttt{Kepler} models can explain the `more-massive' sub-population in the bimodal $M_{\rm Henv}$ distribution.
+However, the emergence of the other (less-massive) peak requires further investigation.

+The failure to reproduce the observed range of $M_{\rm Henv}$, as well as its possible bimodal distribution, prompts us to reconsider the assumptions made in this study.
+These assumptions primarily involve two aspects: (1) population synthesis of $M_{\rm Henv}$ and (2) light curve modeling used to constrain $M_{\rm Henv}$.
+These will be discussed separately in the following.